History of Ukraine: Western Integration

 On 1 January 2016, Ukraine joined the DCFTA with the EU.
 Ukrainian citizens were granted visa-free travel to the Schengen Area for up to 90 days during any 180-day period on 11 June 2017, and the Association Agreement formally came into effect on 1 September 2017.
 Significant achievements in the foreign policy arena include support for anti-Russian sanctions, obtaining a visa-free regime with the countries of the European Union, and better recognition of the need to overcome extremely difficult tasks within the country.
 However, the old local authorities did not want any changes; they were cleansed of anti-Maidan activists (lustration), but only in part.
 The fight against corruption was launched, but was limited to sentences of petty officials and electronic declarations, and the newly established NABU and NACP were marked by scandals in their work.
 Judicial reform was combined with the appointment of old, compromised judges.
 The investigation of crimes against Maidan residents was delayed.
 In order to counteract the massive global Russian anti-Ukrainian propaganda of the "information war", the Ministry of Information Policy was created, which for 5 years did not show effective work, except for the ban on Kaspersky Lab, Dr.Web, 1С, Mail.ru, Yandex and Russian social networks VKontakte or Odnoklassniki and propaganda media.
-In 2017, the president signed the law "On Education", which met with opposition from national minorities, and quarreled with the Government of Hungary..
+In 2017, the president signed the law "On Education", which met with opposition from national minorities, and quarreled with the Government of Hungary.
+At the same time, the economic situation continued deterirating, mainly due to the widespread corruption.
+By 2018 Ukraine became the poorest country of Europe, with the GDP per capita below $3,000.

-On 19 May 2018, Poroshenko signed a Decree which put into effect the decision of the National Security and Defense Council on the final termination of Ukraine's participation in the statutory bodies of the Commonwealth of Independent States.
+On May 19, 2018, Poroshenko signed a Decree which put into effect the decision of the National Security and Defense Council on the final termination of Ukraine's participation in the statutory bodies of the Commonwealth of Independent States.
 As of February 2019, Ukraine minimized its participation in the Commonwealth of Independent States to a critical minimum and effectively completed its withdrawal.
 The Verkhovna Rada of Ukraine did not ratify the accession, i.e. Ukraine has never been a member of the CIS.

+On January 6, 2019, in Fener, a delegation of the Orthodox Church of Ukraine with the participation of President of Ukraine Petro Poroshenko received a Tomos on autocephaly.
+The Tomos was presented to the head of the OCU, Metropolitan Epiphanius, during a joint liturgy with the Ecumenical Patriarch.
+The next day, Tomos was brought to Ukraine for a demonstration at St. Sophia Cathedral.
+On January 9, all members of the Synod of the Constantinople Orthodox Church signed the Tomos during the scheduled meeting of the Synod.